-This section discusses the challenges Construction disciplines face, as distilled from the online survey, interviews and focus groups.
-They are:
+This section discusses the challenges construction disciplines face, as distilled from the online survey, interviews and focus groups.
+They include:

-• the different ideologies of universities and the construction industry,

-- staff and their increased workload, - students and their workload, in particular students' paid work whilst studying.
+- the different ideologies of universities and the construction industry, - staff and their increased workload, and - students and their workload, in particular students' paid work whilst studying.

 It is apparent that the construction industry and universities have different ideological objectives.
-Hager et al (2001) note that employers view industry-related skills as being predominately acquired through on-site experience rather than formal education.
+Hager et al (2001) note that employers view industry-related skills as being predominately acquired through on-site experience, rather than formal education.
 Hager et al (2001) confirm this trend by stating that the construction industry has become increasingly IT sophisticated and competitive locally and globally (1990-2000) which has resulted in the need for new graduate skills.
-Professional bodies accrediting Construction degrees provide a connection between industry knowledge and academia.
-However, accreditation was pinpointed by staff respondents in this study as being resource intensive and disruptive at times as Construction programs are eligible for accreditation by numerous professional institutions.
-The data also highlighted other challenges including an overall increase in staff's administration and teaching workload due to an increase in class sizes, lack of up to date industry experience of staff, and students working whilst studying.
+Professional bodies accrediting construction degrees provide a connection between industry knowledge and academia.
+However, accreditation was pinpointed by staff as resource-intensive and disruptive as many construction programs are accredited by several professional institutions.
+The data also highlighted other challenges including an overall increase in staff's administration and teaching workload due to an increase in class sizes, lack of up-to-date industry experience of staff, and students' working whilst studying.

-It was found that academic staff were increasingly finding it difficult to satisfy all areas of their workload quota.
+It was found that academic staff were finding it increasingly difficult to satisfy all areas of their workload quota.
 Preliminary data from the online survey suggests that staff are spending more time on administration and research and less time on teaching.
-Possible contributory factors for this include university funding cuts, lack of resources, new programs being implemented and existing degree programs being taught out (Ashford and Francis 2007) as well as the use which many programs make of sessional teaching staff.
-Recruiting academic staff with relevant industry experience is also problematic resulting in either staff shortages and / or staff with little industry experience.
+Possible contributory factors include university funding cuts, lack of resources, new programs being implemented and existing degree programs being taught out (Ashford and Francis 2007) as well as the use which many programs make of sessional teaching staff.
+Recruiting academic staff with relevant industry experience is also problematic, resulting in either staff shortages and / or staff with little industry experience.
 Salaries in industry far outweigh those in academia further exacerbating this issue.
 To compound this, graduates prefer to work in industry rather than continue in academia.
 In this connection, it is pertinent to consider the impact of retirement-triggered vacancies amongst university staff that are likely to occur during the next five years.
 The future of the disciplines is at risk from severe understaffing.
-The online survey also indicated that staff in the Construction disciplines are infrequently promoted.
-Several staff noted a need to concurrently engage in higher degree studies as well as to meet their academic workload.
+The online survey also indicated that staff in the construction disciplines are infrequently promoted.
+Several staff noted a need to concurrently engage in higher degree studies to meet their academic workload.

-It was also found that many Construction students work whilst studying.
+It was also found that many construction students work whilst studying.
 This has been explored extensively by Ashford & Francis (2007) and Mills & Ashford (2004) who argue that students currently take on more paid employment than in the past.
 Working whilst studying has the potential to impact on learning performance.
 In addition, some students mentioned that they would prefer shorter degrees.
-Mills and Ashford (2004) found that students could accommodate their work responsibilities whilst studying though students were "unclear about their obligations to the university, and tend to spend less time on tasks that improve their learning experience" (McInnis 2003 cited in Mills and Ashford 2004:197).
+Mills and Ashford (2004) found that students could accommodate their work responsibilities whilst studying though students were "unclear about their obligations to the university, and tend to spend less time on tasks that improve their learning experience" (McInnis 2003, cited in Mills and Ashford 2004:197).